Ralph Norman: Donald Trump

+However, Norman endorsed and campaigned for his decades-long ally Nikki Haley for president over Trump in the 2024 Republican primaries.
+He was the only member of the U.S. Congress to endorse Haley.

 Biden administration

-Norman is a supporter of efforts to impeach President Biden.
+Norman supported efforts to impeach President Biden.
 During the 117th United States Congress, he co-sponsored two resolutions to impeach Biden.
 He also co-sponsored resolutions to impeach Vice President Kamala Harris, Secretary of Homeland Security Alejandro Mayorkas, and Secretary of State Antony Blinken.

-U.S. Capitol Police

-In June 2021, Norman was one of 21 House Republicans to vote against a resolution to give the Congressional Gold Medal to police officers who defended the U.S. Capitol on January 6.

-Juneteenth

-In June 2021, Norman was one of 14 House Republicans to vote against legislation to establish June 19, or Juneteenth, as a federal holiday.

-Afghanistan

-In July 2021, Norman was one of five House Republicans to vote against a bill that clears $2.1 billion for Afghan visas and Capitol Hill security.

-Ukraine
+US-Mexico border

 In February 2022, Norman co-sponsored the Secure America's Borders First Act, which would prohibit the expenditure or obligation of military and security assistance to Kyiv over the U.S. border with Mexico.

-Syria

-In 2023, Norman was among 47 Republicans to vote in favor of H.Con.Res.
-21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.